 Now you know turtles can live with fish, but as you’ve seen there are a lot of things to take into account and there are no guarantees any fish you add will survive, so it’s up to you if you want to risk it.

-Check out my turtle’s section for in-depth product reviews and tips on keeping your pet turtles happy and healthy.
+Check out the turtle section for more guides on keeping your pet turtles happy and healthy.